onflow/rosetta/README.md

   * Spins up concurrent prefetch workers who cache various Access API calls in advance of the main block processing loop.

-* The Rosetta API Server:
+* The Rosetta API Server: implements the Rosetta standard interfaces

   * This runs an HTTP server that implements various endpoints of the Rosetta API.